 The selection of varied and interesting texts with some reference to the level of the class deserves first priority.
 This can be followed by straight practice of identifying and using stress placement depending mainly on acoustic signal.

 If this needs extra preparation, "slow-colloquial" could again be used as a "jumping-off point" while students observe how different stress placements alter the meaning of an utterance.
-I use Byrne & Walsh's "Listening Comprehension" for this purpose.
+Byrne & Walsh's "Listening Comprehension" is a useful resource for this purpose.

 The student is required to choose between four possible interpretations of an utterance.
 The teacher limits the possibilities to one by following specified stress and intonation patterns in his reading of the utterance.